praveenkumarg204/Emd_C/README.md

-<h1>Project is designed in such a way that if a person is seated on a vehicle, he/she can control the temprature of the seat</h1>
+<h1>Project is designed in such a way that if a person is seated on a vehicle, he/she can control the temperature of the seat</h1>

 <h1>Activity_1</h1>